christianjbrown/php-code-quality-scripts/README.md

-# :wrench: PHP Coding Standards Fixer Wrapper
+# :wrench: PHP Code Quality Scripts

-PHP code can be ..messy, luckily, there's lots of tools to fix code automagically, including [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer).
-That tool allows you to define rule sets of your own, building on top of existing rule sets and rules.
+PHP code can be ..messy, luckily, there's lots of tools to fix code automagically, including [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer).

-**This repository / project provides:**
+This project

+* Installs PHP Code Sniffer and PHP CS Fixer
+* A **PHP Code Sniffer standard** I prefer to use, building upon existing standards.

-1. Some common **PHP CS Fixer rule sets** I prefer to use.
+* A set of **PHP CS Fixer rules** I prefer to use to clean up code.

-2. Two helpful **wrapper scripts**:
+* Wrapper shell scripts

+​		`php-cs` is a very simple wrapper around PHP Code Sniffer's own binary, to simplify the command 		line and load the right standard.

+​		`php-cs-diff` runs PHP Code Sniffer on files changed according to Git.

-   `php-cs-fix` is a very simple wrapper around PHP-CS-Fixer's own binary, to simplify the command line and load the right config.
+​		`php-cs-fix` is a very simple wrapper around PHP-CS-Fixer's own binary, to simplify the command 		line and load the right ruleset.

-   `php-cs-fix-diff` runs PHP CS Fixer on files changed according to Git.
-It will fix:
+​		`php-cs-fix-diff` runs PHP CS Fixer on files changed according to Git.
+It runs risker rules on new 		files vs existing.

-   - all modified (`M`) and renamed (`R`) files, and runs the non-risky rule sets
-   - all added (`A`), copied (`C`) files or untracked files (`?`), and runs the risky rule sets

 ## :heavy_check_mark: Prerequisites